Understanding Your Play Style

-Good play helps us rest in more satisfying ways, bond more deeply with friends and partners, work more productively, and grow resilience to burnout.
+Play helps us rest in more satisfying ways, bond more deeply with friends and partners, work more productively, and develop resilience to burnout.
 So why are so many of us so bad at it?

 Just like how “love languages” gave us a vocabulary to talk about and grow our capacity to give and receive love, I think understanding the adult play types (developed by Stuart Brown M.D. in his book PLAY: Play: How it Shapes the Brain, Opens the Imagination, and Invigorates the Soul) can help us carve out space in our busy lives for the surprisingly important act of play.

 Below, you’ll find a printable PDF handout of Dr. Brown’s 8 play styles.
 To learn even more about play styles and how they can increase resilience to burnout, keep reading.

 In the book Play by Stuart Brown M.D., Dr. Brown argues that while adults tend to be dismissive of play, play has been an important part of all of the significant breakthroughs in the sciences, arts, and humanities.
 Innovation, he maintains, requires thinking outside the box.
 Thinking outside the box is one good definition of play.